hotngui/LViOS-Developers/README.md

 Presentations and Examples from the Las Vegas iOS Developer Meetups

+##### 2021-10-05 (Demystified: More Accessibility Features)
+A few more interesting accessibility features that are worth noting that your apps should support to make for a great user experience for those with disabilities.

 ##### 2021-05-12 (Demystified: Some Accessibility Features)
-A primer on just a few of the accessibility features available that your apps should support to make for a great user experience for those with disibilities.
+A primer on just a few of the accessibility features available that your apps should support to make for a great user experience for those with disabilities.

 ##### 2021-04-20 (Demystified: Storyboards)
 A primer on some new and not so new features of storyboards that can make you a lot more productive.